ewunder32/DS4002_Project2/README.md

-# DS4002 Project 2 - Predicting Palantir Stocks based on price history and keywords in the world newss
+# DS4002 Project 2 - Predicting Palantir Stocks based on price history and keywords in the world news
+summary

+#Goal